xyin-anl/ptychiX/docs/source/getting_started.rst

   calling ``api.LSQMLOptions()``, you are selecting the LSQML algorithm.
 - Data options, object options, probe positions, probe position options, and reconstructor options are mandated.
+- Pty-Chi does not generate initial guesses for the object, probe, or OPR mode weights.
+  You can either generate them yourself, or create the initial guesses using Ptychodus.
 - OPR mode weight options are optional and is used when multiple orthogonal probe relaxation (OPR) modes are used.
 - Use enumerations to set multiple-choice options, like ``api.Optimizers.SGD``.